jtmuller5/AI-Twitter-History/README.md

 | Build a business with an AI co-founder|

 # <a name="trends"></a>📈 Trends

+This section will specifically highlight trends relating to what the AI community is tweeting about.
+Some trends are are challenges.
+Others are tweet "templates".

+More to come soon!
 | Months             | Trend         | Hashtags   |
 |--------------------|---------------|------------|
 | March 2023         | [HustleGPT](https://github.com/jtmuller5/The-HustleGPT-Challenge) | #HustleGPT |